hofstee-hp/MicroWatt_on_Arty_A7-100T/README.md

 ```
 The output is build/microwatt_0/arty_a7-100-vivado/microwatt_0.bit.

-* Building the Linux kernel
+* Building the Linux kernel -- you can skip this step if you want to run the precompiled image and jump ahead to "Program Arty"

 The linux build requires flex and bison
 ```